AdamSobieski/Narratology/Content/Differencing.md

 }
 ```

-Developers and end-users could explore differences between states or state-related data, e.g., for consecutive states, as input sequences were incrementally presented to systems.
+While generally useful in combination with reactive programming, e.g., `System.Reactive`, developers and end-users could use the above interface to explore differences or deltas between states or their state-related data, e.g., for consecutive states, as input sequences were incrementally presented to systems.

+A new variety of [automaton navigator](/Content/Automata.md#navigating-automata), perhaps one extending [data navigators](/Content/Automata.md#navigating-automata-and-data), could be developed for these scenarios.

-Related interfaces include those to enable objects to process such differences, either to be modified in-place or into cloned copies.
+Related interfaces include those with which to enable objects to process such differences, either to be modified in-place or into cloned copies.

 ```cs
 public interface IApplyDifference<in TDifference>